 Getz/Gilberto - Stan Getz & Joao Gilberto

 This album was very popular and even won the 1965 Grammy Award for Best Album.
 Additionally, it created a bossa nova craze in the United States as people embraced it's lush chords and subtle, mellow style.
 Stan Getz, Joao and Astrud Gilberto are extremely graceful and intimate as they float along through this wonderful material composed by the great Antonio Carlos Jobim.
 I think the best word to describe this album is relaxing.

 Mingus Ah Um - Charles Mingus

 Charles Mingus had a way of making his bands sound complex, original, and of course swing like crazy.
 In addition to the swinging tunes, there are some amazing ballads filled with colorful and inventive horn arrangements.
-I personally love the song "Fables of Faubus", a track dedicated to the infamous former governor of Arkansas who strongly opposed racial integration in schools in 1957.
+I love the song "Fables of Faubus", a track dedicated to the infamous former governor of Arkansas who strongly opposed racial integration in schools in 1957.
 It is a great example of musicians using their art to make a powerful political statement.

 Concert By the Sea - Errol Garner

 Errol Garner is a legendary pianist who has a wonderful recognizable style.
 It's worth mentioning that he couldn't read a note of written music and plays entirely by ear.
 This album is very interesting both harmonically and rhythmically.
-His left hand swings so hard in a way that was not typical of other pianists.
+His left-hand swings so hard in a way that is not typical of other pianists.
 While his playing exudes joy he is also quite technically fluent and plays extravagant arrangements of many popular standards like Autumn Leaves and I'll Remember April.

 Bitches Brew - Miles Davis